 Bachelor of Counselling

-Together, aifc and Stirling College have undertaken a review of the counselling industry and future needs, and explored how we can best serve and prepare students vocationally for ministry and the workplace.
+Together, aifc and Stirling Theological College have undertaken a review of the counselling industry and future needs and explored how we can best serve and prepare students vocationally for ministry and the workplace.

-In response, in partnership with Stirling Theological College, we are proud to be launching a new Bachelor of Counselling Course.
+In response, Stirling Theological College is proud to be launching a new Bachelor of Counselling Course.
+This follows on in the pathway from aifc’s Diploma of Counselling and Stirling’s Advanced Diploma in Counselling.

 The Bachelor of Counselling Course is expected to be delivered primarily as an online course, with the option for in-person seminar intensives for students who wish to attend them.